 School of Pharmacy Student Ambassadors

-Please feel free to contact our current officers with questions regarding the pharmacy program!
-Click on their names to email them, or use this QR code to see the Pacific University School of Pharmacy Facebook page.
+Please feel free to contact our current officers with questions regarding the pharmacy program, or visit the Pacific University School of Pharmacy Facebook page for more information.

 School of Pharmacy Student Ambassador Club Officers